Get insider access

 Best Cameras Under $500

-We've bought and tested over 100 cameras, and below, you'll find our top camera recommendations under $500.
+We've bought over 110 cameras, and below, you'll find the best cameras under $500 that we've tested.
 If you're just starting in photography, check out the best beginner cameras we've tested.

 1. Best Camera Under $500

-At this price point, you can naturally expect a cheaper, more plasticky build quality compared to pricier models like the Canon EOS Rebel T8i, and you won't get features like 4k video capability or an articulated screen.
+At this price point, you can naturally expect a cheaper, more plasticky build quality compared to pricier models like the Canon EOS Rebel T8i/850D, and you won't get features like 4k video capability or an articulated screen.
 For the money, however, the T7 is a great starter camera.
 There's also a wide stable of compatible EF and EF-S lenses to choose from if you outgrow the kit lens or want to try different photography styles.
-If you're willing to stretch your budget, you can also consider some of the best cameras under $1,000.
+Still, if the T7 sounds too simple or pared down, and you're willing to stretch your budget, consider moving up to one of the best cameras under $1,000 instead.

 See our review